July is BBQ and Fire-Pit Safety

 There's nothing like outdoor grilling.
 It's one of the most popular ways to cook food.
 But, a grill placed too close to anything that can burn is a fire hazard.
 They can be very hot, causing burn injuries.

-July is the peak month for grill fires and that's why this month, the Office of the Fire Commissioner is focused on BBQ and fire pit safety.
+Summer is the peak month for grill fires and that's why this month, the Office of the Fire Commissioner is focused on BBQ and fire pit safety.

 - Propane and charcoal BBQ grills should only be used outdoors.